wkz20042008/kf4005/index.md

 ## Reading List

 There is no essential textbook for this module.
-[SGG14] is an excellent introduction to operating systems in general and can be used to supplement the slides for the Lecture A stream of the module.
+[SGG12] is an excellent introduction to operating systems in general and can be used to supplement the module.
 [A-D15] also covers much of this material and has the advantage of being available *free online*.
 The other recommended books and papers give useful information on parts of the syllabus only.